 All of our polyethylene bags and tubing are made from Low-Density Polyethylene.
-LDPE is used in a variety of products but is preferred in some packaging films for a variety of reasons.
-LDPE offers low cost, easy processing, and a great moisture barrier.
+LDPE is used in many products but is preferred in packaging films for several reasons.
+LDPE offers low cost, easy processing, and an excellent moisture barrier.

 Another reason Low-Density polyethylene bags and tubing are preferred is because of low sealing temperatures.
 Other benefits to Low-Density bags and tubing are clarity, high elongation, and softness.
 The high elongation makes LDPE great for resisting punctures and tears.

 Customers wrapping and protecting heavy pointed objects can get very thick bags or tubing to ensure product protection.
-Many customers wrapping knives, nails, screws, and other pointed objects can use a 6 mil bag or tubing to protect and package their products.
+Many customers packing knives, nails, screws, and other sharp objects can use a 6 mil bag or tubing to protect and package their products.
 This ensures excellent puncture resistance without sacrificing clarity.